Cross-lingual, Character-Level Neural Morphological Tagging: Character-Level Neural Transfer

 \paragraph{Joint Morphological Tagging and Language Identification.} The third model we exhibit is a joint architecture for tagging and language identification.
 We consider the following loss function:

 where we factor the joint distribution as

 Just as before, we define $p_{\vtheta}\left(\vt \mid \vw, \ell \right)$ above as in \cref{eq:lang-specific} and we define

-which is a multi-layer perceptron with a binary softmax (over the two languages) as an output layer; we have added the additional parameters $V \in \mathbb{R}^{2 \times n}$ and $U \in \mathbb{R}^{2 \times 2}$.
-In the case of multi-source transfer, this is a softmax over the set of languages.
+which is a multi-layer perceptron with a binary softmax (over the two languages) as an output layer; we have added the additional parameters $\mathbf{V} \in \mathbb{R}^{2 \times D}$ and $\mathbf{U} \in \mathbb{R}^{2 \times 2}$.
+In the case of multi-source transfer, this is a softmax over the \emph{set} of languages.

 \paragraph{Comparative Discussion.} The first two architectures discussed in \cref{par:arch1} represent two possibilities for a multi-task objective, where we condition on the language of the sentence.
 The first integrates this knowledge at a lower level and the second at a higher level.
 The third architecture discussed in \cref{sec:joint-arch} takes a different tack---rather than conditioning on the language, it predicts it.
 The joint model offers one interesting advantage over the two architectures proposed.
 Namely, it allows us to perform a morphological analysis on a sentence where the language is unknown.
-This effectively alleviates an early step in the NLP pipeline, where language id is performed and is useful in conditions where the language to be tagged may not be known {\em a-priori}, e.g., when tagging social media data.
+This effectively alleviates an early step in the NLP pipeline, where language id is performed, and is useful in conditions where the language to be tagged may not be known {\em a-priori}, e.g., when tagging social media data.
 While there are certainly more complex architectures one could engineer for the task, we believe we have found a relatively diverse sampling, enabling an interesting experimental comparison.
 Indeed, it is an important empirical question which architectures are most appropriate for transfer learning.
 Since transfer learning affords the opportunity to reduce the sample complexity of the ``data-hungry'' neural networks that currently dominate NLP research, finding a good solution for cross-lingual transfer in state-of-the-art neural models will likely be a boon for low-resource NLP in general.